alexjp7/MijdasWeb/README.md

 9. Change directory to the project you've created.
 10. OPTIONAL - run `vue ui --dev` and import project directory for ui use later (provides analytics etc)

+<h3> Packages that need to be installed </h3>

+> Vuetify - allows for advanced components such as forms/calendars/navbars etc `vue add veutify` then hit enter on `default settings`

+> Vuex - State Management Pattern uses state,view and actions powerful for large SPA run `npm install vuex --save`

+> Vuex-router-sync - Dependancy that allows for certain states to change the route and updates the store of vuex.
+To run `npm install vuex-router-sync`

+> Vue-resource - provides capability for making web requests and handle responses using \$http to install run `npm install vue-resource` (note: not required)

 <h3> Using the Development Environment</h3>

 - Once you have completed the above, you can run `npm run serve` or `npm run dev`